Create a Firebase account

 - an auth state listener

-- the code to create the initial user document in Firestore
+- The code to create the initial user document in Firestore

 - navigation updates for logged-in vs logged-out users